Ask a doctor about a prescription for HYQVIA 100 mg/mL SOLUTION FOR INFUSION

 Replacement therapy

-The same indications, doses, and infusion frequencies for adults apply to children and adolescents (0 to 18 years).
+The same indications, doses, and infusion frequency for adults apply to children and adolescents (0 to 18 years).

-The safety and efficacy of HyQvia have not been established in children and adolescents (0 to 18 years) with PDIC.
+The safety and efficacy of HyQvia in children and adolescents (0 to 18 years of age) with CIDP have not been established.

 Vaccines

-HyQvia may reduce the effect of some vaccines, such as measles, mumps, rubella, and varicella (vaccines made with live viruses).
-Therefore, you may need to wait until 3 months after receiving HyQvia before receiving certain vaccines.
-You may need to wait until 1 year after receiving HyQvia before receiving the measles vaccine.
+HyQvia may reduce the effect of some vaccines, such as measles, mumps, rubella, and varicella (live virus vaccines).
+Therefore, after receiving HyQvia, you may need to wait up to 3 months before receiving certain vaccines.
+You may need to wait up to 1 year after receiving HyQvia before you can receive the measles vaccine.

 Pregnancy, breastfeeding, and fertility

-The data on the effects of long-term use of recombinant hyaluronidase on pregnancy, breastfeeding, and fertility are limited.
-HyQvia should only be used in pregnant women or breastfeeding women after consulting with your doctor.
+Data on the effects of long-term use of recombinant human hyaluronidase on pregnancy, breastfeeding, and fertility are limited.
+HyQvia should only be used in pregnant or breastfeeding women after consulting a doctor.

 HyQvia contains sodium

-This medication contains 5.0 to 60.5 mg of sodium (the main component of table salt/for cooking) in each vial of recombinant hyaluronidase HyQvia.
-This is equivalent to between 0.25 and 3% of the recommended daily maximum sodium intake for an adult.
+This medicine contains 5.0 to 60.5 mg of sodium (the main component of cooking/table salt) in each vial of recombinant human hyaluronidase HyQvia.
+This is equivalent to 0.25 to 3% of the maximum recommended daily intake of sodium for an adult.

 The Ig 10% component is essentially sodium-free.

-HyQvia must be infused under the skin (subcutaneous administration or SC).
+HyQvia must be infused under the skin (subcutaneous or SC administration).

 Dosage